reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 This lab will take approximately **30** minutes to complete.

-> **Note**: You'll need a Microsoft Fabric license to complete this exercise.
-See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a free Fabric trial license.
-You will need a Microsoft *school* or *work* account to do this.
-If you don't have one, you can [sign up for a trial of Microsoft Office 365 E3 or higher](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).

 ## Create a data warehouse

 Now that you already have a workspace, it's time to switch to the *Data Warehouse* experience in the portal and create a data warehouse.